6.0 & 6.4 Ford Diesel Cylinder Heads

 ‘Ford’s comment; NOTE: The cylinder head chamber area may exhibit very small “surface fissures” or “micro-cracks” during the Magnaflux process.
 These fissures or micro-cracks are typically located between the glow plug and the valve seats.
 They DO NOT extend into the coolant jacket and will not cause coolant loss or cooling system over pressurization.
 The presence of surface fissures or micro-cracks is not cause for replacement of the cylinder head.’

-I don’t know about you but I wouldn’t feel good about putting diesel heads back on my truck KNOWING they are cracked just because Ford say it’s O.K.
+I don’t know about you but I wouldn’t feel good about putting Ford diesel cylinder heads back on my truck KNOWING they are cracked just because Ford say it’s O.K.
 It is true that most of the heads we see, the cracks have not gone into the cooling system……….yet.
 Cracks in cast iron cylinder heads grow, period.
 I also agree that the progression of these cracks, sometimes called propagation, will take quite a while UNLESS, it overheats again.
 Let me show you what happens.

 Here is a picture of the typical glow plug hole to exhaust seat “micro-crack” as Ford calls it.
 The hole in the center is the injector hole, some of you already know this, and the small one at 4:00 below and to the right is the glow plug hole.
 If you agree that cracks grow, this won’t stay this small forever.